Abigarrada/Proxecto-fin-de-ciclo/README.md

 # Fantasy F1

-Fantasy F1 is a school project created as part of the Campus Dual TIC Full Stack Bootcamp in 2023.
+Fantasy F1 is a group project created as part of the Campus Dual TIC Full Stack Bootcamp in 2023.

 ## How it works